--(3/NOFORN/WNINTEL) Mattarolo, aka "Raoul Navas," was one of the principal representatives of the Argentine ERP within the JCR in Paris.
+Mattarolo, aka -(S/NOFORN/WNINTEL) "Raoul Navas," was one of the principal representatives of the Argentine ERP within the JCR in Paris.
 Although his current position within the JCR is not known, he was one of the most likely candidates to succeed Arnaldo Kremer.